A SUPERIOR INLAND PORT FACILITY

-Western Kentucky claims to to have the largest concentration of major navigable rivers in the world.
-At Paducah, the Tennessee River joins the Ohio River just outside the city’s flood wall, and the Cumberland enters the Ohio just upstream at Smithland.
-Forty miles downstream the Ohio enters the Mississippi at Cairo, IL.
-The strategic geographic location has enabled the City of Paducah and surrounding area to become one of the major hubs for inland river activity.
-23 barge companies either have their operating headquarters here, or their corporate headquarters here.
-Also, there are five major inland shipyards in the area that service the vast majority of inland river towboat and barge fleets.
+Western Kentucky has the largest concentration of navigable rivers in the world.
+In Downtown Paducah, the Tennessee River joins the Ohio River just outside the city’s flood wall, and the Cumberland enters the Ohio just upstream at Smithland.
+Forty miles downstream, the Ohio enters the Mississippi at Cairo, IL.
+The strategic geographic location has enabled the City of Paducah and surrounding region to become the major hub for inland river activity.
+Twenty-three barge companies have operating or corporate headquarters here.
+There are five major inland shipyards in the region that service the vast majority of our nation’s inland river towboats and barge fleets.

 The Riverport was established in 1964 by the legislative bodies of the County of McCracken and the City of Paducah.
 The operating port facility is located between river mile 1.3 and 2.0 on the left descending bank of the Tennessee River, near its confluence with the Ohio River.
 This property is in the City of Paducah (2006 population of 25,661) and in McCracken County (2006 population of 64,950).

-We believe, with all advantages of the location of our region, we can become a leader, not only within our community, but for the entire far Western Kentucky area.
+We believe that with all advantages of the location of our region, we can become an industry leader – not only within our community – but for the entire far Western Kentucky area.
 We envision the entire region becoming a major player in both industry and transportation.
 We are taking the needed steps of improvement to provide an easier and more direct path to our region.

-We believe the administration of FTZ 294 along with the Marine Highway designation are two major steps in the right direction.
-We believe in our city, our county and most of all the people of this region.
-We believe this area can demonstrate to any major corporation we are ready and willing to create long lasting relationships for the benefit of all.
+We believe the administration of FTZ 294, along with the Marine Highway designation, are two major steps in the right direction.
+We believe in our city, our county, and most of all the people of this region.
+We believe this area can demonstrate to any major corporation that we are ready and willing to create long lasting relationships for the benefit of all.

 - Enhanced security following installation of fences, lighting, and cameras, meeting the requirements of the Transportation Security Administration (TSA) and the U.S. Coast Guard.

-- Multiple mooring facilities can simultaneously handle barges carrying different cargoes with over 2,300 cumulative feet of river frontage
+- Multiple mooring facilities can simultaneously handle barges carrying various cargoes with over 2,300 cumulative feet of river frontage.

-- At the upstream end of the Riverport is a second dock, equipped with a 125-ton crawler crane used to unload bulk materials.
-This crane transfers bulk materials such as sand, gravel, non-hazardous fertilizer, and coke from barge to a 32-inch belt conveyor.
+- At the upstream end of the Riverport is a second dock, equipped with a new Sennebogen 870E Crane used to unload bulk materials.
+This crane transfers bulk materials such as sand, gravel, non-hazardous fertilizer, and coke from barge to a 30-inch belt conveyor.
 The conveyor carries the materials to the bulk storage yard where materials are routed via three radial stackers to different storage areas.

 - Linden Comansa 30LC1450 Flat Top Crane which offers a lifting capacity of 53 tons away from the tower.
 This crane offers:

-- Versatility and a doubling of capacity handling potential for the Riverports
+- Versatility and a doubling of capacity handling potential for the Paducah-McCracken County Riverport Authority.

-- Port will be able to transfer loads flexibility with a reach 26 tons of capacity at 170 feet
+- Port will be able to transfer loads flexibility with a reach 26 tons of capacity at 170 ft.

-- A rolling fleet of loaders, forklifts, trucks and portable conveyors transport goods throughout the Riverport site
+- A rolling fleet of loaders, forklifts, trucks and portable conveyors transport goods throughout the Paducah-McCracken County Riverport Authority property.